sudorook/colorific.vim/README.md

 # colorific.vim

-Vim theme (dark and light) to produce readable diffs (unlike the default) and clear syntax highlighting without using overly bright colors that make your eyes bleed after prolonged use.
+Vim theme (dark and light) built to produce readable diffs (unlike the default) and clear syntax highlighting without using overly bright colors that make your eyes bleed after prolonged use.

 The theme comes with two color sets for 256-color (cterm) and truecolor